Soubkia/flow_project/docs/Potential Flow Around Obstacles.md

 * Incompressibility is the integrability condition
 * $\psi_x = u$
 * $\psi_y = -v$
-* The irrotationality condition implies that \psi satisfies the Laplace equation
+* The irrotationality condition implies that $\psi$ satisfies the Laplace equation

 ### Velocity Potential